Beyond Grid-Locked Voxels: Neural Response Functions for Continuous Brain Encoding: Introduction

-As a result, models fail to exploit the 3D geometry of brain activity, wasting statistical power and requiring more data to learn accurate mappings.
-These issues are particularly problematic in realistic applications, where data are scarce.
-Unlike large-scale efforts such as NSD \cite{allen2022massive}, which collected tens of thousands of trials per subject over more than a year of scanning, most studies can only acquire a few hundred trials per subject due to cost and time constraints.
-Thus, the inefficiencies of discrete neural encoding models are amplified in real-world low-data regimes.
-In short, previous encoding models are \textit{grid-locked}: they can only predict responses at the discrete sampling points they were trained on, for a single subject, and at one resolution.
 However, the human brain is a continuous 3D structure.
 Within each subject, neighboring voxels also exhibit similar response patterns, reflecting the spatial smoothness of neural activity.
-Despite individual variability, the visual cortex is highly conserved across people: areas such as the fusiform face area (FFA) and extrastriate body area (EBA) consistently respond to the same stimulus categories, and these regions align well across subjects when mapped into standardized anatomical templates such as MNI space.
+Despite individual variability, the visual cortex is highly conserved across people :areas such as the fusiform face area (FFA) and extrastriate body area (EBA) consistently respond to the same stimulus categories, and these regions align well across subjects when mapped into standardized anatomical templates such as MNI space ~\citep{heeger2002does, kanwisher1997fusiform,downing2001cortical,epstein1998cortical,heeger2002does,naselaris2011encoding,huth2012continuous}.
 Ignoring this organization—both local smoothness and cross-subject correspondences — discards valuable structure that could enable more efficient learning and better generalization.

 To address these limitations, we propose the \textbf{Neural Response Function} (NRF), a coordinate-based neural encoding model that predicts fMRI responses as a continuous function over anatomical space.
 Given a stimulus $M$ and a spatial coordinate $\mathbf{x}=(x,y,z)$ in standardized MNI space, NRF outputs the predicted brain response $r$ at that location: